 Armed Forces Retirement Home (AFRH)

-With locations in Washington, DC, and Gulfport, Mississippi, the Armed Forces retirement home is for senior veterans and their spouses.
-Among the eligibility criteria for this type of retirement home, you must have served 20 years or more in the service as an enlisted member, warrant officer or limited duty officer.
-Service time requirements may be waived if you have a VA disability rating of 50% or more.
+With locations in Washington, D.C., and Gulfport, Mississippi, the Armed Forces Retirement Home is a community for senior veterans and their spouses.
+Eligibility criteria for this retirement home include 20 years or more of service as an enlisted member, warrant officer or limited duty officer.

-Among many services, the site offers assisted living, memory support and long-term care.
-There’s also on-site medical, dental and vision care along with physical and occupational therapy.
-You’ll have in-room cable, internet and a full-service library.
-There’s a movie theater, bowling alley and hobby shops.
+ARFH offers assisted living, memory support and long-term care.
+Residents can take advantage of on-site medical, dental and vision care and physical and occupational therapy.
+Some amenities include in-room cable, internet, a full-service library, a movie theater, a bowling alley and hobby shops.

 If you’re interested in learning more, you can request an application form.

 Housing Choice Voucher Program

-The Housing Choice Voucher Program is intended to help people with low incomes as well as those with disabilities and the elderly.
-To be eligible, you must make no more than 50% of the area median income where you’re looking to live.
-Additionally, it’s worth noting that by law 75% of the housing vouchers are required to go to people that make no more than 30% of the area median income.
+The Housing Choice Voucher program helps people with low incomes, those with disabilities and older adults.
+Your income must be at or below 50% of the area median income where you want to live to qualify.
+It’s also worth noting that, by law, 75% of housing vouchers must go to households that make no more than 30% of an area’s median income.

-The good thing about this program if you qualify is that you can live wherever you want as long as the landlord is willing to accept your subsidy.
-The subsidy is paid by the local public housing agency (PHA) directly to the landlord and you make up any difference.
+If you qualify for a voucher, you can live wherever you want as long as the landlord accepts the rental subsidy.
+The local public housing agency (PHA) issues the voucher amount directly to the landlord, and the tenant covers any difference.
 In some cases, you may be able to use your subsidy to buy a home.
 To do that, you’ll need to apply through your local PHA.

-Depending on where you’re living and the legal requirements the landlord has to follow, you may be able to request an accommodation to live with your service dog or emotional support animal.
+Depending on where you live and the legal requirements landlords must follow, you may be able to request an accommodation to live with your service dog or emotional support animal.